 They shall go far with little.

 Now here, what is the meaning of husband?
 The word husband is used in a verb form which now means, use resources economically.
-This is

 Not only this, Shakespeare also inspired other novelists like (notably) Charles Dickens, Thomas Hardy, William Faulkner and many more.